BradleyParkerDev/postgresql-crud-app/README.md

 # PostgreSQL Express CRUD App

 This is a TypeScript-based Express server that uses PostgreSQL as its database.
-It features a basic middleware setup, routing, error handling, integration with a PostgreSQL using Drizzle ORM, and user authentication.
+It features a basic middleware setup, routing, error handling, integration with a PostgreSQL using Drizzle ORM, and auth.

 ## Overview